7shraddha/SkewPNN/README.md

 ### Code Organization
 The MATLAB code for our proposed approaches is organized as follows:

 1. main_prog.m: This is the main script that demonstrates the usage of our approach.
-It includes the necessary steps to prepare the data, apply SkewPNN and BA-SkewPNN models.
+It includes the necessary steps to prepare the data and apply SkewPNN and BA-SkewPNN models.

 2. classification.m: This script contains the implementation of the SkewPNN and BA-SkewPNN models.
 It takes the input data and applies the SkewPNN to perform classification task.

 3. Other necessary files are also included.

 ### Citation

 @article{naik2023skew,

-  title={Skew Probabilistic Neural Networks for Learning from Imbalanced Data}, author={Naik, Shraddha M and Chakraborty, Tanujit and Hadid, Abdenour and Chakraborty, Bibhas}, journal={arXiv preprint arXiv:2312.05878}, year={2023}, link={https://arxiv.org/abs/2312.05878}
+  title={Skew Probabilistic Neural Networks for Learning from Imbalanced Data},

+  author={Naik, Shraddha M and Chakraborty, Tanujit and Hadid, Abdenour and Chakraborty, Bibhas},

+  journal={arXiv preprint arXiv:2312.05878},

+  year={2023},

+  link={https://arxiv.org/abs/2312.05878}

 }